w-g-d/PML-DDT/README.md

 Official reproducibility repository for the paper:

-> **Note:** The full training and evaluation code will be released in this repository upon acceptance of the paper.
+> **Note:** The complete implementation code will be released in this repository upon acceptance of the paper.
 ---

 ## 1. Overview

+> **PML-DDT**: A robust label disambiguation framework based on dual dynamic thresholds.

-This repository implements PML-DDT, a robust label disambiguation framework based on dual dynamic thresholds.
+&emsp;&emsp;This repository implements **PML-DDT**, a robust label disambiguation framework based on dual dynamic thresholds.
 It adaptively selects highly reliable positive and negative labels from candidate sets, effectively suppressing noise interference.

-As training progresses, more increasingly challenging samples are incorporated to enhance the model’s generalization ability through a progressive learning strategy.
+&emsp;&emsp;As training progresses, increasingly challenging samples are incorporated to enhance the model’s generalization ability through a progressive learning strategy.

 ---